 From the moment I discovered advertising annuals I became obsessed with it, absolutely obsessed.
 I would look at annuals over and over again.
 I started to know every ad, the agencies behind it, the creatives involved.
 I would be fascinated by great art directors like Dave Dye, Paul Bedford, Mark Reddy, David Caballero and a whole lot of great Spanish art directors that were doing very unique things when I was growing up.
 At that point I couldn’t care less about the classes, I was way more interested in my own personal discovery than whatever the professors were teaching.
 Since then I have been in love with advertising and the obsession for every creative aspect in culture only got worse.
 That’s the thing that brought me where I am today.

 4. In your constantly growing and expanding industry, how do you find inspiration to keep your work fresh, innovative and relevant?

-5. If you had to pick one piece of work or project that you are most proud of, more for the creative work and innovation it required, rather than its recognition or industry “success,” what would it be?
+5. If you had to pick one piece of work or project that you are most proud of, more for the creative work and innovation rather than its recognition or industry "success," what would it be?